arif891/Layx/README.md

 - 🔧 **Built-in JavaScript Components:** Enhance your layouts with interactive features using pre-built JS components.
 - 🖼️ **Image Optimization:** Boost performance with the integrated image optimizer.
 - 💻 **Command-Line Interface (CLI):** Efficiently manage your projects with our intuitive CLI.
+- 🚀 **No Runtime Needed:** Enjoy optimal performance without any runtime dependencies.

 ## 🧠 Approach